apache/james-project/src/adr/0042-applicative-read-repairs.md

 Another classic eventual consistency mechanism, that enables auto-healing and completes

-In order to achieve denormalization auto-healing, we thus needs to implement "applicative read repairs".
+In order to achieve denormalization auto-healing, we thus need to implement "applicative read repairs".

 ## Decision